AmSh4/LinAnomalyDetect/README.md

 Contributions are welcome!
 Fork the repo, create a branch, and submit a PR.
 Focus on improving model accuracy, adding more metrics, or integrating with containers/Kubernetes.

 ## License
 MIT License.
 See LICENSE for details.
-(Add a LICENSE file if desired.)

 ## Acknowledgments

 Built with open-source libraries: PyTorch, Pandas, Matplotlib.
 Inspired by Linux kernel monitoring needs in enterprise environments.